What You Need To Know Before Paying Off Your Consumer Proposal Early

 Disadvantages of Paying Off a Consumer Proposal Early

-There are not many disadvantages to paying off a consumer proposal early.
-If you choose to make additional payments for the consumer proposal each month, it may make it more difficult to manage your budget.
-You first want to make sure your budget can handle the increased payments before agreeing to increase them.
-If you find the additional payments are too high, you can always go back to the original payment amount.
+There are few disadvantages to paying off a consumer proposal early.
+If you choose to make additional payments for the consumer proposal each month, it may make it more challenging to manage your budget.
+You first want to ensure your budget can handle the increased payments before agreeing to increase them.
+If you find the additional payments too high, you can always return to the original payment amount.

 Tips For Paying Off Consumer Proposals Early